Under 2 hours

 - You can’t clean a fryer with hot oil in it.
-Make sure to allow the fryer to cool down completely before you start the cleaning process.
+If you’ve used your deep fryer recently, allow it to cool down completely before you start the cleaning process.

-- Before you can start deep cleaning the fryer, remove the oil.
+Before you can start deep cleaning a deep fryer, remove the oil.
 Adding water to the oil could cause an accident.

 - Carefully lift the oil reservoir and pour the oil into a plastic bowl or container.

 - If the oil is still relatively clean, you can pour it back into the fryer after you clean it .
 If you plan to reuse the oil, pour it out using a strainer to remove any leftover bits of food.

 Tip: Do not pour oil down your sink drain as this can cause plumbing issues.

 - Add a squirt of liquid dish soap to the inside of the deep fryer.
 Use a measuring cup or pitcher to fill it up the rest of the way with hot water.
 Avoid putting your deep fryer in the sink.
 Exposing the electrical parts of your fryer to water can ruin it.

 - Mix up the dish soap and water.

-- Turn on the fryer and let the water come to a boil so the soap solution can break down the remaining grease inside the unit.
+- Let the water come to a boil so the soap solution can break down the remaining grease inside the unit.

-- Avoid burning yourself by allowing both the fryer unit and the water inside to cool completely.
+- Allow both the fryer unit and the water inside it to cool completely.

-- Once it does, dump out the soapy water into the sink.
+- After everything is cool, dump out the soapy water into the sink.

-- If more soap is needed, fill a small bowl with liquid dish soap and hot water to form suds and dip the cloth in the mixture between scrubs.
+- If more soap is needed, fill a small bowl with liquid dish soap and hot water to form suds.
+Dip the cloth in the mixture between scrubs.

-- When liquid dish soap and hot water don’t cut it, baking soda acts as a powerful cleaning agent.
+- When liquid dish soap and hot water don’t cut it, baking soda can act as a powerful cleaning agent.